ForgottenGlory/Living-Skyrim-2/.github/ISSUE_TEMPLATE/bug_report.md

 If possible, please also attach a copy of your most recent save before the issue occurred.**

+Please check back on your bug request periodically.
+I will ask for more details sometimes and if they are not provided I will eventually close the bug report.

 **LS Version**
 Put the version of the list you are on here.